 Currency: Thai Baht

-Visa: FREE 30 days on arrival for most citizenships, click here to verify your nationality has free visa on arrival.
+Visa: FREE 30 days on arrival for most citizenships, click here to verify your nationality has a free visa on arrival.

 What to wear in Thailand: The climate in Thailand is generally hot, bring plenty of warm weather clothes but pack a lightweight jacket and a pair of jeans if you visit Northern Thailand during November-January, the nights can be surprisingly cool.